 Geography

-It take 1 hour to the Atlas, 3 hour to the beach, 5 hour to the beginning of the pre-Saharan oases and about 7 hours to the Sahara itself.
-Western Sahara is Moroccan-held territory, although disputed that the Arabic name given for Morocco by medieval historians and geographers is”al-Maghrib al-Aqsa”, interpreted as a furthest westerly kingdom of Morocco which is 13 km from Spain.
-This is smaller compared to it's neighbor, regardless of it's land bordering about 3500 km of the Atlantic and Mediterranean coastlines.
+It takes 1 hour to the Atlas, 3 hours to the beach, 5 hours to the beginning of the pre-Saharan oases and about 7 hours to the Sahara itself.
+Western Sahara is Moroccan-held territory, although it is disputed that the Arabic name given to Morocco by medieval historians and geographers is”al-Maghrib al-Aqsa”, interpreted as the furthest westerly kingdom of Morocco, which is 13 km from Spain.
+This is smaller compared to its neighbor, regardless of its land bordering about 3500 km of the Atlantic and Mediterranean coastlines.

 Marrakech is the southern-most of the four Imperial Cities (together with Fes, Meknes, and Rabat from the North).